e2dipi/tmpl-local-project-holder/resources/manuals/vscode-custom-features/vsc03-todo-tree/vsctdt00-abstract.inc.md

 <div style="font-size: 95%; text-align: justify;">

 !!!Abstract
-    <i>This documentation provides a quick reference to VSCode's Todo-Tree extension.
-Its primary
-    purpose is to describe the way it is configured in this project's workspace and how it is meant to be used.</i>
+    *This documentation provides a quick reference to VSCode's **`Todo-Tree`** extension.
+Its primary purpose is to describe the way it is configured in this project's workspace and how it is meant to be used.*

 </div></div>
 <!-- markdownlint-enable MD041-->